Like us on Facebook

 You won’t know until you begin

-– David Lee Roth, “Jump”
+-David Lee Roth, “Jump”

-According to Roth in an interview with Ultimate Classic Rock: “There was a whole crowd of people in the parking lot downstairs yelling, ‘Don’t jump, don’t jump!’ and that gave me the idea of ‘Jump’ for the title.
+“There was a whole crowd of people in the parking lot downstairs yelling, ‘Don’t jump, don’t jump!’ and that gave me the idea of ‘Jump’ for the title.
 I wrote it down and it made it onto the record, although in a much more positive vein.
 It’s easy to translate it the way you hear it on the record as a ‘go for it’ attitude, a much more positive sort of affair.”

-Fallout and breakup
+Fallout and breakup of Van Halen

-David Lee Roth had a successful solo career.
-He assembled a band of top-notch musicians, including Steve Vai, to fill the role of electric guitar virtuoso.
+Van Halen went on to hire Sammy Hagar to fill the void left by David Lee Roth and, despite some controversy among fans, they had a very successful run of hit songs and albums.
+Roth had a successful solo career, assembling a band of top-notch musicians, including Steve Vai, to fill the role of electric guitar virtuoso.

 Bruce Fenton